 Companies operating in the gig economy and work-order-oriented have high personnel costs.
 For instance, these include software manufacturers, marketing, PR and Internet agencies, engineering offices, consultants, or IT service providers, to name just a few.
 For such companies, the working time of their employees is the most important, most expensive, and at the same time, scarcest resource.
 Skilled worker shortage is key.
 Regardless of whether they offer their services by the hour.
 Or calculate projects with fixed prices, they ultimately sell hours of work.
 For this reason, time tracking is the basis for realistic budgets, cost estimates, price and cost calculations.
 Therefore, for the most realistic project planning possible.

-How many hours of work is required to develop a website?
+How many hours of work are required to make a website?
 And, how long do I need to design a new logo?
 Or, how many hours should I bill to create a landing page?
 How do I calculate the expected profit of a project?
 Designers, developers, marketers, and and anyone providing creative services must keep asking such questions again and again.
 Namely every time they receive a new project request.
 Many often have to rely on their guts to get an answer.